pglezen/dpx5cjwt/readme.md

 I started this way because I felt the separation of concerns would allow for reuse of the authentication server (AS) across several enforcement point (EP) implementations.
-I also like how WTP services automatically loopback.
+I also like how WTS services automatically loopback.
 If I had to do
 it again, I'd probably combine them into a single MPGW.
 I didn't have the occasion to implement more than one EP.
 And having the